ckyko/memorypalace/MemoryPalace/docs/_build/html/_sources/Memorypalace.txt

 Creating a new room is similar to creating a new palace as in the Library page.
 The square '+' box opens up a modal that allows the user to upload an image to use for the room and enter a name for the room.
+The new room appears to the right of the '+' and clicking it will apply it to the room area above.
 The createRoom() function defines this behavior as follows:

 ::